10gen/docs-shared/dbx/jvm/atlas-search-operator-helpers.rst

      }
    }

-To learn more about creating Atlas Search indexes, see |as-idx-link|.
+To learn more about creating MongoDB Search indexes, see |as-idx-link|.

 The following code creates a ``$search`` stage that has the following
 specifications: